Skip to content

 }

 The monad keyword declares a named group of monadic operations.
 A monad provides a unit operation that wraps a value and a bind operation that chains computations.
-The block belongs to the functional paradigm: declaring one outside @paradigm functional is a compile error.
+A block that defines only one of the pair is rejected at parse with a monad block must define both 'bind' and 'unit'.
+The block belongs to the functional paradigm, so declaring one in a file without @paradigm functional is rejected with monad block requires the functional paradigm.

 monad Identity {